-For assistance with Cynthion general use or development, please look at the issues on the LUNA GitHub project.
+For assistance with Cynthion use or development, please look at the issues on the Cynthion GitHub project.
 This is the preferred place to ask questions so that others may locate the answer to your question in the future.
 For hardware issues use the cynthion-hardware repository.

 We invite you to join our community discussions on Discord.
 Note that while technical support requests are welcome here, we do not have support staff on duty at all times and your questions are not guaranteed to be answered.
 Be sure to also submit an issue on GitHub if you’ve found a bug or if you want to ensure that your request will be tracked and not overlooked.